zfried/AMASE/README.md

 5. u_line_candidates.csv: The top-scored molecules from the structural relevance metric following the assignment of every line.
 These can be used as starting points (either via rotational constant calculations or follow-up experiments) for assigning the unidentified lines.

-If you run into any issues, feel free to reach out to zfried@mit.edu
+If you run into any issues or have any requests, feel free to reach out to zfried@mit.edu